andrewiggins/simple-room-chat/backlog.rst

 Basic
 =====
 * page title includes domain and room name
 * changed header and footer to absolute (with parent relative) at some max-height (320px?)
-* click dates to show full dates
+* animation: click dates to show full dates
+* scroll to new message if user's scroll position is within one message of the bottom
 * data algorithm (look at using date.js)
     - 0 - 5 minutes ago: nothing
     - 0 - 1 hour ago: minutes ago